POBrienLC/lcr/README.md

 - z-unit # Unit

 A quirk of the DLL file is that only parameters of the most recent measurement channel can be read.
-If you asked it for the Frequency of channel 0, it would return the Frequency of the most recently measured channel regardless.

-To mitigate this, all of the recent parameters are stored locally in a channel specific dictionary (default)/  logged so that any parameters can be read at any time AFTER they have been measured once.
+To mitigate this, all of the recent parameters are stored locally in a set specific dictionary (default)/  logged so that any parameters can be read at any time AFTER they have been measured once.